 All Xavier students are welcome to attend.
 Each event is hosted by a Philosophy Department faculty member or a philosophy student, who selects a short selection of texts that raise questions and ideas relevant to the film.
 After the film, the department host gives a very brief talk and leads a discussion of some philosophical questions raised by the film.

-Drs.
-Wood and Brownlee are the current directors of the film series.
+Dr. Wood is the current director of the film series.

 Seconds, hosted by Dr. Aaron Szymkowiak, and Das Experiment, hosted by Dr. James Wood.
 The accompanying readings for Das Experiment can be found here.

 Our second event of spring 2014 was Krzysztof Kieslowski’s (1988) film: Decalogue V. The film is one of a series addressing the Ten Commandments; this one focuses on perhaps the best known: "Thou Shalt Not Kill!"
 The film addresses a number of philosophical themes, among which is the question of evil.
 In his discussion, Professor Matthew Dunch, S.J., addressed this theme in part through the lens of Hannah Arendt's famous account of the "banality of evil."
 A selection from the New Yorker that addresses this theme can be found here: /philosophy/pif/documents/DOC032114-03212014154847.pdf (the full article is too large to upload; if you'd like a copy, please contact Professor Dunch or Professor Wood).

 Our final film of the spring was The Shawshank Redemption.
 Following the film, philosophy students and faculty, led by Evan Birch, held a discussion of the film in relation to some reflections on human freedom by Benedict Spinoza.
 The reading selection can be found here.